Hingham High School

-utility costs, and providing environmental education.

 Hingham High School is the only public high school in the town of Hingham.
 The total enrollment into the school is 1,128.
 There are 292 students in the 9th grade, 289 students in the 10th grade, 262 students in the 11th grade, and 278 students in the 12th grade.
 It is made up of 51 percent male and 49 percent female.
 The minority enrollment is 7 percent, and the white enrollment is 93 percent.
 There are 77 full-time teachers.

+History

+Building

+The school was constructed in 1954, after the old school became overcrowded.
+The building has been added to and renovated multiple times in its history.
+The first addition was completed in 1965.
+Another addition totaling $25.9 million was completed in 2001 and added sixteen classrooms, expanded the library and music rooms, modernized the science equipment, and replaced heating, electrical, and plumbing equipment.
+In the spring of 2019, a fire caused by malfunctioning electrical equipment damaged a large portion of the second floor of the building.
+Nobody was hurt and school year continued without the use of that section of the building.